spiralhalo/CanvasTutorial/2:-Making-the-pipeline-shader.md

 Start by creating the pipeline file in the `pipelines` folder.
 Canvas will look into this folders for valid pipeline files.
 We will name ours `tutorial_pipeline.json`.
 You're free to name yours anything but make sure to keep track of its filename.

-The content of this file is the following:
+The content of this file is the following (if you use a unique name for your pack make sure to replace "tutorialpack" with it):
 ```json5
 {
   nameKey: "pipeline.tutorial_pipeline.name",